Skip to the main content

 Volunteer Management Professionals of Canada (VMPC) endorses the Council for Certification in Volunteer Administration (CCVA)’s certification program (CVA).
 It is for individuals who:

-• Have at least 3 years of full-time experience related to volunteer resources management or equivalent
+• Have at least 3 years of full-time experience (paid or unpaid), related to volunteer resources management or equivalent

 • Hold a current position with at least 30% of their time committed to volunteer resources management

-• Have documentation of education and related experience
+• Have documentation of related experience and pass the examination

 CVA certification is not required by law.
 However, it helps legitimize and strengthen the profession.
-It also supports the work of volunteer engagement professions within Canada and internationally.
+It also supports the work of volunteer engagement professionals within Canada and internationally.

 For more information on the certification process, visit the CCVA website.